AbiJays/Introduction-to-Lists/lists.md

 task_list
 ```

-To relate our list items to our list name, i.e. variable we use the assignment operator: "="
+To relate our list items to their variable we use the assignment operator: "="

 ```python
 # lists.py